marcantondahmen/arch-setup/README.md

    autorandr --save mobile
    ```

-3. Reboot
+3. Reboot, just in case.

-4. Attach the secondary screen and also configure it using `xrandr`:
+4. Attach the secondary screen configure both displays using `xrandr` as follows:

    ```bash
    xrandr --output eDP-1 --auto --scale 0.675
    xrandr --output DP-2 --auto --scale 1 --right-of eDP-1 --primary
    ```

+   Note that in this step the Laptop screen is configured as well!

 5. Save the _home office_ configuration: